NRS § 206.310 is a Nevada malicious mischief law that prohibits vandalism of public and private property, including

 2. What are ways to fight the charges?

 Vandals typically come out at night and act quickly, and many wear obscuring clothes such as face masks.
-Therefore it may be difficult for eyewitnesses to recognize who committed the vandalism.
-This leads to false arrests and misidentifications during criminal line-ups.
+So it is no surprise that eyewitnesses frequently misidentify innocent people as culprits during lineups.

 - surveillance video,